 - Drug addicts.

-- Pediatric patients exposed to high risk adults.
+- Pediatric patients are exposed to high-risk adults.

 - People who work with mycobacteria in laboratories.